 ✔ Understand that distressed/underpriced homes are limited and highly competitive

-✔ Leverage concessions + slower DOM for negotiation power
+✔ Leverage concessions + slower Days On Market for negotiation power

 45.6% of 3Q 2025 sales were “Green Box” — priced right, move-in ready, and often receiving multiple offers.